-An Easy Guide to Hiking Mosaic Canyon in Death Valley
+Easy Guide to Hiking Mosaic Canyon in Death Valley

-It was Day 4 of our Death Valley Spring Break road trip.
-We spent the morning exploring Badwater Basin, Devil’s Golf Course, and Artists Palette on Artists Drive.
-After a quick lunch during a pit stop on Artists Drive, we decided to spend the last afternoon of our Death Valley Trip hiking the beautiful Mosaic Canyon.
-Buddy and I are sharing an Easy Guide to Hiking Mosaic Canyon in Death Valley.
+We hiked Mosaic Canyon Trail on Day 4 of our Death Valley National Park Spring Break road trip.
+We spent the morning exploring Badwater Basin, Devilโ€™s Golf Course, and Artists Palette on Artists Drive.
+After a quick lunch during a pit stop on Artists Drive, we decided to spend the last afternoon hiking the beautiful Mosaic Canyon.

 Mosaic Canyon Trailhead sign.
 Gray gravel parking lot and brown hill in background. hjiking Mosaic Canyon in Death Valley.
 MPA Project Travels.